Vam-Jam/KAG_Gun/README.md

 Please give credit if used.
 If you find any thing questionable, any problems, or want a new feature, do so in the issues tab.

 # Mods that have used this
+- WW2 rework is using it
-- Rob's warzone is using it.
+- Rob's warzone is using it
 - TC gun rework used it as a template
 - Epsilon 3D mod used this as a template